 The drawings of the ten Arabic numerals began with the study of the Arabic language and research of the traditional calligraphy seen in numerous examples in Qur’ans, mosques and on various objects.
 The image below left is an example of a preliminary drawing where some of the colour and composition details are investigated.
 The composition of shapes follows an alternating order beginning with a circle then a square.
 The use of the circle and square are shapes that are central to the traditional designs seen in Islamic art and archtecture.

 The image below right is a drawing of the ten numerals in black and white.
 Each numeral is in it’s final form.
-When using a traditional calligraphy pen the initial mark, called a nookta, is made to begin forming each numeral.
-The nookta looks similar to the Arabic number zero or a diamond shape which is the size of the pen nib width.
+When using a traditional calligraphy pen the initial mark, called a noktah, is made to begin forming each numeral.
+The noktah looks similar to the Arabic number zero or a diamond shape which is the size of the pen nib width.
 The pen stroke begins at the top and then continues in a downward stroke.
 The numbers are qualitative and quantative entities.
-Their outward expression is as mathematical numbers and there also exists an essence, in Arabic a batin which distinguishes one number from another.
+Their outward or exoteric expression is as mathematical numbers and there also exists an essence, in Arabic a batin (باطن ), which is a esoteric quality that distinguishes one number from another.
 This distinguishing feature is a representation of Unity whereby all numbers relate to their source.
 The numerals 1, 5, 7 and 0 will be briefly discussed.

 One represents Allah or God the Creator, primordial, eternal and permanent.
 One is the principle and the origin of all numbers.